Kajabi/sage-lib/README.md

 $ bin/webpack-dev-server
 ```

-### Destroying the Kajabi Products Bridge
+#### Destroying the Kajabi Products Bridge

 From time to time you will need to destroy your Kajabi Products Bridge and utilize the production version of the packages on the branch.
 To destroy the bridge:

 ```bash
 $ yarn bridge:kajabi-products:destroy
 ```
-## Update Kajabi-Products To The Latest Sage Version
+### Update `kajabi-products` to the latest Sage version

-More to come...
+The Version Bump Process is documented in this [wiki article](https://github.com/Kajabi/sage-lib/wiki/Version-Bump-Process).

 ## Local Scripts